ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 $\lambda_3$  $8.00 \times 10^{-4}$  $7.38 \times 10^{-4}$  $6.75 \times 10^{-4}$  $6.25 \times 10^{-4}$  $3.00 \times 10^{-4}$

 For each FA value, eleven different degrees of free water contamination were evaluated (f values equally spaced from 0 to 1).
-To assess the robustness of the procedures to MRI noise, Rician noise with signal-to-noise ratio (SNR) of 40 relative to the b-value=0 $s/mm^{2}$ images was used.
-For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientations.
-Simulations for each diffusion tensor orientation were repeated 100 times making a total of 12000 simulated iterations for each FA and f-value pair.
-All these parameters are setted according to Hoy et al. (2014) [@Hoy2014-lk].
+To assess the procedure's robustness to MRI noise, Rician noise with signal-to-noise ratio (SNR) of 40 relative to the b-value=0 $s/mm^{2}$ images was used, similarly to Hoy et al. (2014) [@Hoy2014-lk].
+For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientations which were repeated 100 times to make a total of 12000 simulated iterations for each FA and f-value pair [@Hoy2014-lk].

 ## Simulation 2

-After evaluating the fitting procedures for the reported FA and f ground truth values, the optimal b-values for two-shell diffusion MRI acquisition are re-accessed.
-This second simulation corresponds to the original article's Figure 2 [@Hoy2014-lk] in which b-value minimum is investigated from 200 to 800 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$ while b-value maximum is assessed from 300 to 1500 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$.
-Similarly to Hoy et al. (2014), this simulation is done for a fixed f-value of 0.5 and FA of 0.71 which correspond to a typical MRI voxel in the boundary between CSF and white matter tissue.
+After evaluating the fitting procedures for the reported FA and $f$ ground truth values, the optimal b-values for two-shell diffusion MRI acquisition are re-accessed.
+This second simulation corresponds to the original article's Figure 2 [@Hoy2014-lk] in which b-value minimum is investigated from 200 to 800
+$s/mm^{2}$ in increments of 100 $s/mm^{2}$ while b-value maximum is assessed from 300 to 1500 $s/mm^{2}$ in increments of 100 $s/mm^{2}$.
+Similarly to Hoy
-For each b-value pair, simulations are repeated 12000 times similarly to simulation 1 and fitting performances are quantified from tissue's FA estimates, free water volume fraction estimates and tissue's mean diffusivity estimates using the mean squared error ($MSE = \frac{1}{n} \sum_{i=1}^{n} (Y_i - \widehat{Y})^{2}$, where $n$=12000, $Y$ is the ground truth value of a diffusion measure, and $Y_i$ is single measure estimate)
+et al. (2014), this simulation is done for a fixed f-value of 0.5 and FA of 0.71, corresponding to a typical MRI voxel in the boundary between CSF and white matter tissue.
+For each b-value pair, simulations are repeated 12000 times similarly to simulation 1 and fitting performances are quantified from the free water DTI’s FA estimates, $f$ estimates, and mean diffusivity estimates using the mean squared error ($MSE = \frac{1}{n} \sum_{i=1}^{n} (Y_i - \widehat{Y})^{2}$, where $n$=12000,
+$Y$ is the ground truth value of a diffusion measure, and $Y_i$ is single measure estimate).

 ## Simulation 3

-To evaluate our implementations for different number of diffusion shells, different number of gradient directions per shell, and different SNR levels, the upper panels of the original article's Figure 4.
+To evaluate our implementations for different number of diffusion shells, different number of gradient directions, and different SNR levels, the lower panels of the original article's Figure 4 are replicated.
 For this last simulation, multi-compartmental simulations are performed for six different acquisition parameters sets that are summarized in Table @tbl:table2.

 Table: The six different acquisition parameter set tested {#tbl:table2}